 I defended my PhD thesis “Steering sustainability transitions?
 Modular participatory backcasting for strategic planning in the heating and cooling sector” in April 2019.
 My PhD study was based on two full-scale participatory backcasting projects implemented in the cities of Ukraine (Bila Tserkva) and Serbia (Niš) and aimed at fostering sustainability transitions of heating and cooling systems by 2050.

-Since 2016 I am developing and teaching AL2115 "Transdisciplinary Approaches for System Innovations" course for interested students from across KTH and for students of KIC InnoEnergy master program "Energy for Smart Cities".
-I also contribute to MJ2673 "Research Methodology and Theory of Science" course with a lecture about transdisciplinary research design and a seminar about scenario analysis.
+Since 2016, I am developing and teaching AL2115 "Transdisciplinary Approaches for System Innovations" course for interested students from across KTH and for students of KIC InnoEnergy master program "Energy for Smart Cities".
+The course integrates theories and methods from future studies, transition studies and design and is based on a transdisciplinary process in which students address complex transition challenges in collaboration with societal partners of the course.
+The course intorduces a problem-solving process based on the thirteen modules of mPB described in this online manual.
+I also contribute to MJ2673 "Research Methodology and Theory of Science" course with a lecture about scenario planning.
 Being interested in innovative pedagogic approaches which could foster a transformative mindset and collaborative learning in both physical and digital spaces, since 2020 I'm co-editing a series of publications on Medium"Meaningful collaborations for system transformations".